 The execution object must be a subclass of vtkm::cont::ExecutionObjectBase.
-Also, it must implement a PrepareForExecution method declared with VTKM_CONT, templated on device adapter tag, and passed as an argument.
+Also, it must implement a PrepareForExecution method declared with VTKM_CONT.
+PrepareForExecution should take two arguments.
+The first argument is the device adapter tag.
+The second argument is a vtkm::cont::Token object that should be used to scope any execution objects created internally.

 The PrepareForExecution function creates an execution object that can be passed from the control environment to the execution environment and be usable in the execution environment, and any method of the produced object used within the worklet must be declared with VTKM_EXEC or VTKM_EXEC_CONT.